csonday/ie172webdev_notes/README.md

 **How does a Python Environment help with that?**

 When a virtual environment is created, it is a *vanilla* Python -- i.e. no configurations, no installed dependencies.
 You get to start from scratch and you get to track your configurations.
-It's like cloning your Python for each project that you have so you know what goes on in each project.
+It's like cloning your Python so each project gets its *custom* Python build.

 ##  3. <a name='CreatingyourFirstVenv'></a>Creating your First Venv